Kenilworth, Illinois: Arts and culture

-Public services

-Kenilworth does not have its own fire department.
-The town contracts with the neighboring Winnetka fire department.
-For library services, the Kenilworth Public Library District contracts with the Wilmette Public Library District.
-Kenilworth has its own police department, and 9-1-1 calls are handled by Glenview Public Safety Dispatch.

-The Village of Kenilworth maintains a Public Works Department for maintenance of streets, trees, village-owned buildings, and traffic signals.
-Kenilworth is served by the Kenilworth Park District, which maintains parks and related facilities, and provides recreational programming.

 Government

 Education

 Kenilworth has its own public school district, with its only school being Joseph Sears School, named after the founder of the village.
 The district is School District 38 in Cook County, and is the fifth most expensive K-8 district in the state of Illinois in per-student spending.
 The school, commonly known as Sears, runs from junior kindergarten through eighth grade, with about sixty students per grade.

 Kenilworth is a part of New Trier Township High School District, which maintains campuses in the neighboring communities of Northfield (for freshmen) and Winnetka (for upperclassmen).

+Transportation

+The Kenilworth station provides Metra commuter rail service along the Union Pacific North Line.
+Trains travel south to Ogilvie Transportation Center in Chicago, and north to Kenosha station.
+Bus service in the village is provided by Pace.